TheCorporateBuzzwords/Whos-Home/Doc/How To/API endpoints.md

 ### Get all messageboard post topics
 GET /groups/{groupid}/messagetopic/ (authenticated)

-Returns: TopicID, Title, Date/Time posted, and UserID of original poster for each topic in a group
+Returns: TopicID, Title, Date/Time posted, and Username of original poster for each topic in a group

-### Respond to a messageboard poast
+### Respond to a messageboard topic
+POST /groups/{groupid}/messageposts/ (authenticated)

+\*topicid: ID of the topic being responding to

+\*msg: Content of the reponse post (1024 char) limit

 ### Get responses to a single post topic
+GET /groups/{groupid}/{topicid}/messageposts/ (authenticated)

+Returns: Response msg, Date/Time posted, and Username of the original poster for each response to a topic